hrshadhin/school-management-system/README.md

 :information_desk_person:
 **About SMS Sending**
-- If you configure api link here() then sms will be send to the number.
+- If you configure api link [here](https://github.com/hrshadhin/school-management-system/blob/master/app/controllers/attendanceController.php#L221) then sms will be send to the number.
-- If you want to send bulk sms from the menu you have to congifure api link also in here().
+- If you want to send bulk sms from the menu you have to congifure api link also in [here](https://github.com/hrshadhin/school-management-system/blob/master/app/controllers/smsController.php#L179).
 Bulk sms will not send currently it store in queue inside the database so you have process that queue.
 For that you can set a cron job with below command:
     ```
     php artisan queue:listen